Klipper3d/klipper/docs/Load_Cell.md

 values.

 #### Calibration Check
-Every time a homing move starts, load_cell_probe checks that the load_cell is calibrated.
-If not it will stop the move with an error:
+Every time a probe starts, load_cell_probe checks that the load_cell is calibrated.
+If not it will stop the move with an error: `!!
-`!!
 Load Cell not calibrated`.

 #### `counts_per_gram`
 This setting is used to convert raw sensor counts into grams.
 All the safety